 Classes are offered in the evening to accommodate working students.

 Highly Ranked MPA Program

-According to the most recent U.S. News & World Ranking, the Schar School's MPA program is ranked No. 39 for best public affairs programs and No. 24 for public policy analysis out of 270 schools ranked.
+According to the most recent U.S. News & World Ranking, the Schar School's MPA program is ranked No. 39 for best public affairs programs and No. 13 for nonprofit management out of 270 schools ranked.

 The MPA program is also accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), recognizing the quality and rigor of the degree.

 Where Our Recent Graduates Work

 Data gathered from recent graduates from 2017-21